MikeAvgeros/fitz-composer/README.md

 -   ### User's Objectives & Goals

     -   #### First Time User's Goals
-        - As a First Time User, I want to quickly and easily identify if the site's owner will be suitable for my project.
+        - As a First Time User, I want to identify if the site's owner will be suitable for my project.
-        - As a First Time User, I want to be able to quickly and easily navigate the site to find suitable content that will aid my decision.
+        - As a First Time User, I want to be able to quickly and easily navigate the site to find suitable content.
         - As a First User, I want to be able to quickly and easily contact the site's owner for a project.

     -   #### Returning User's Goals